What Is A Customer Journey Map?

 In practice, this means you’ll need to consider how touchpoints, especially after purchase, can be used to help your users make real, tangible progress.

-There are so many ways to map your customer journey, and it can be difficult to decide what has to be in, and what may be less important to you depending on your type of business and your goals.
+There are so many ways to create a customer journey map, and it can be difficult to decide what has to be in, and what may be less important to you depending on your type of business and your goals.
 Here are a few customer journey mapping examples from different types of industries that are mapping their customer journeys effectively.

-First, let’s look at two of the main ways you can organize your data: Linear or chart.
+First, let’s look at two of the main ways you can organize your customer journey map data: Linear or chart.

-Linear: Works best when customers have fewer options for how they interact with you, or when you want to map the customer journey along a timeline.
+Linear: Works best when customers have fewer options for how they interact with you, or when you want to create a customer journey map along a timeline.

 Chart: Works best when you have touchpoints that meander in a nonlinear fashion.

 Clearly, both types of charts can hold a lot of widely-varying information.
-And there are many more ways to map customer journeys too, like with emotion-centered maps.
+And there are many more ways to create a customer journey map too, like with emotion-centered maps.

-Here are some more examples by industry.
+Here are some more customer journey map examples by industry.
 Notice that no single map has everything.

-As you can see, there are many, many valid ways to approach customer journey mapping.
-The examples above reflect deep thinking and research — the result of intensive project work by these companies.
+As you can see, there are many, many valid ways to approach a customer journey map.
+The customer journey map examples above reflect deep thinking and research — the result of intensive project work by these companies.
 Use them for inspiration.
 Don’t let them stop you and your team from drafting a simple journey flow to get the ball rolling.

 By dedicating even an afternoon to a cross-functional knowledge-sharing session you will likely come away with: